 When does the group meet?

 The multi-family skills group currently meets in-person at our office located in Vienna, VA on Tuesdays 4:45 - 6:15 for vaccinated families.
-We also have a Wednesday virtual group 4:45 - 6:15pm.
 Our current group schedule is listed on our adolescent DBT page.

 What if my teen does not want to do it?